bjherger/ResumeParser/README.md

 # Resume Parser

-A utility to make handling many resumes easier by automatically pulling contact information, required skills and custom text fields, and surfacing these results in a tabular format.
+A utility to make handling many resumes easier by automatically pulling contact information, required skills and custom text fields.
+These results are then surfaced as a convenient summary CSV.

 ## Getting started